BIJOU STANDARD POODLES

 "At the End of My Leash" star Brad Pattison

-THIS GUY IS MY ULTIMATE FAVORITE !!!!!
+THIS GUY IS MY ULTIMATE FAVOURITE !!!!!

 If you ever are able to buy or view his shows please do it.
 His common sense approach will not only